 - As your DA, Cooper will not prosecute sale or possession of a gram or less of narcotics.
 For possession or sale of larger amounts of narcotics, his office will consider all appropriate diversion programs so that person may avoid a conviction if they are not a danger to the community.

 - Cooper’s office will utilize research-based approaches to keeping individuals with mental-health disorders out of the criminal justice system.
 He will consult with professionals prior to charging to ensure someone with a mental illness is not unnecessarily charged with an offense.

-A fair justice system requires zealous work from both the prosecutor and the accused person’s defense attorney.
+- A fair justice system requires zealous work from both the prosecutor and the accused person’s defense attorney.
 However, currently, access to high-quality representation is conditioned on being able to pay.
-The current appointed counsel system – which pays a low hourly fee to private attorneys to handle a high volume of cases- is insufficient.
-We need to establish a full-time, dedicated, and fully-funded public defender office to ensure that everyone has access to the full attention of a high-quality defense attorney, along with social workers, and access to community programs to make our rehabilitative approach a success.
+The current appointed counsel system–which pays a low hourly fee to private attorneys to handle a high volume of cases–is insufficient.
+We need to establish a full-time, dedicated, and fully-funded public defenders office to ensure that everyone has access to a high-quality defense attorney.

 The death penalty is an inhumane, unfair, and cruel punishment that should be ended.
 Cooper’s office will not seek the death penalty in any case.